texas oncology more breakthroughs. more victories

 Prevention and Risk Factors

 The origin of most childhood cancers is unknown and cannot be prevented.
 A small number of environmental factors, such as exposure to radiation, may increase childhood cancer risk.
-Children with genetic syndromes like Down syndrome face an increased risk for developing leukemia.
+Children with genetic syndromes like Down syndrome face an increased risk for developing childhood cancer.
 In a small number of cases, inherited genes can be linked to an increased risk for some forms of cancer in children.
 Physicians may recommend close monitoring.

 Treatment Options